MrUnivader/MrUnivader/README.md

 - 👀 I’m interested in playing vedio games and coding
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on making games
-- 📫 How to reach me my discord is MrUnivader#0040
+- 📫 you can reach me on my gmail which is yash.sangra@gmail.com